-1.1.1 Healthcare professionals taking blood pressure measurements need adequate initial training and periodic review of their performance.
+- 1.1.1 Ensure that healthcare professionals taking blood pressure measurements have adequate initial training and periodic review of their performance.

-1.1.3 Healthcare providers must ensure that devices for measuring blood pressure are properly validated, maintained and regularly recalibrated according to manufacturers’ instructions.
+- 1.1.3 Healthcare providers must ensure that devices for measuring blood pressure are properly validated[A], maintained and regularly recalibrated according to manufacturers’ instructions.

-1.1.4 When measuring blood pressure in the clinic or in the home, standardise the environment and provide a relaxed, temperate setting, with the person quiet and seated, and their arm outstretched and supported.
+- 1.1.4 When measuring blood pressure in the clinic or in the home, standardise the environment and provide a relaxed, temperate setting, with the person quiet and seated, and their arm outstretched and supported.
 Use an appropriate cuff size for the person’s arm.
 [2011, amended 2019]

 - measure blood pressure with the person either supine or seated

-- measure blood pressure again with the person standing for at least 1 minute prior to measurement.
+- measure blood pressure again with the person standing for at least 1 minute before measurement.
 [2004, amended 2011]

 1.2 Diagnosing hypertension